Trea's 2 HRs send Dodgers past Angels 7-1 for series sweep – KION546

 TRAINER’S ROOM

-Angels: Trout said Friday night that he intended to play Saturday and in the All-Star Game.
-The Halos pulled him midway through Tuesday’s loss to Houston because he was moving gingerly in the outfield.
+Angels: Trout said his back felt wrong while swinging in the cage before the game.
 Trout is batting .270 with 24 homers and 51 RBIs in 79 games this season, although he has just one multi-hit game and six total RBIs in the past three weeks.

 UP NEXT